ASCIA PCC Angioedema 2019135.59 KB

 Is angioedema dangerous?

 Angioedema does not damage internal organs like kidneys, liver or lungs.
-The only danger is if the throat or the tongue swell severely.
-Since this can cause difficulty breathing.
-Severe throat swelling requires early use of medication and transfer to hospital by ambulance.
+The only danger is if the throat or the tongue swell severely, as this can cause difficulty breathing.
+Severe throat swelling requires early use of medication such as adrenaline for anaphylaxis or icatibant for hereditary angioedema (HAE), and transfer to hospital by ambulance.

 When to suspect an allergic cause

-Causes of angioedema
+Main causes of angioedema

-- ACE (angiotensin converting enzyme)inhibitor medicines In around 1/200 people who take these heart and blood pressure tablets, swellings will start to appear within the first few months of treatment, but sometimes the onset can be delayed for months to years.
-Sometimes angioedema only appears when the dose is increased.
-Why some people seem to get swellings and others don't is not totally clear, but simply switching to another brand or type of ACE inhibitor doesn't seem to help.
+Around 1 in 200 people who take these heart and blood pressure medications develop swellings.
+Most swellings appear within the first few months of treatment.
+However, sometimes the onset can be delayed for months to years, or only appear when the dose is increased.
+Why some people get swellings and others don't is unclear, but simply switching to another brand or type of ACE inhibitor doesn't seem to help.

-- Other causesThyroid gland disease and some types of inflammatory arthritis are more common in people with urticaria (hives) and angioedema.
+Thyroid gland disease and some types of inflammatory arthritis are more common in people with hives (urticaria) and angioedema.
 In some people whose swellings persist for years without an obvious cause, an autoimmune process may be responsible.
 This means that part of the body's immune system may be attacking the skin.
-Unfortunately, in the vast majority of cases, a cause is rarely found.
-Angioedema can be associated with nasty symptoms, but rarely with nasty underlying disease.
+In most cases, a single cause is not found.
+Allergic disease is almost never the cause of swellings that last for days or recur for weeks at a time.

 Swellings that can look like angioedema

-- Palindromic rheumatoid arthritisThis can cause transient swellings lasting a few days at a time, usually over joints and mainly affecting the limbs.
+- Palindromic rheumatoid arthritis is a rare form of arthritis that causes swellings that last a few days at a time, mainly over joints and affecting the limbs.
 Swellings are usually painful and hot rather than itchy.
-Some of those affected will eventually go on to develop rheumatoid arthritis.
+Some people with this condition will eventually go on to develop rheumatoid arthritis.

 How long does angioedema last?